inlets/docs.inlets.dev/docs/index.md

 # Inlets

 [Inlets](https://inlets.dev) is a cloud-native tunnel built to run over restrictive networks, NAT and firewalls.
-It was built to connect bare-metal, VMs, containers and Kubernetes to the cloud.
+Use it to connect bare-metal, VMs, containers and Kubernetes to the cloud.

 [![Inlets logo](/images/inlets-hero.png){ width="80%"}](https://inlets.dev/)